marcosscriven/aftv2-tools/README_WIN.txt

 wait 2 hours like linux root process.... if all goes well.... profit!!

 Note: If it hangs for a long time without changing addresses it is probably stuck.
-You can safely restart this process.
+You can safely restart this process, it will resume.

 Aditional info:
 If you want to do the adb steps to disable updates using the a-a cable you can install the kindle drivers manually: